 The tag length for the specified algorithm and key.
 If the AEAD algorithm does not have an identified tag that can be distinguished from the rest of the ciphertext, return 0.
 If the AEAD algorithm is not recognized, return 0.
 An implementation can return either 0 or a correct size for an AEAD algorithm that it recognizes, but does not support.

-This macro can be used to allocate a buffer of sufficient size to store the tag output from psa\aead\finish().
-See also PSA\AEAD\TAG\MAX\SIZE.
+This is the size of the tag output from psa\aead\finish().